You've just received your company-wide, employee engagement survey.

 This builds trust while also making it clear that it’s been recognized at the leadership level and that there are plans to develop solutions.

-Review results with managers
+Share results with team managers

 This is where the disconnect often happens between employee engagement surveys and employee engagement improvements.

-How do you overcome these hurdles?
+How do you overcome this hurdle?